codebaiis/wikipedia-scraper/README.md

 ## Web scraping steps
 - inspect and analyze html of page
 - identify the HTML elements that contain the data you want to extract
-- get the HTML content with requests
+- get the HTML content with `requests` library
-- extract data from the HTML elements with BeautifulSoup
+- extract data from the HTML elements with `BeautifulSoup` library
 - utilize data in desired manner